Privacy statement

 2.3 Nature, scope and purpose

 We process those personal data that are necessary to provide our offer permanently, user-friendly, secure and reliable.
-Such personal data can fall in particular into the categories of inventory and contact data, browser and device data, content data, meta or marginal data and usage data, location data, sales, contract and payment data.
+Such personal data can fall in particular into the categories of inventory and contact data (such as name, postal and e-mail address, date of birth for the application as a volunteer), browser and device data, content data, meta or marginal data and usage data, location data, sales, contract and payment data.

 We process personal data for the period of time necessary for the relevant purpose(s) or as required by law.
 Personal data whose processing is no longer required will be anonymized or deleted.
 Persons whose data we process generally have a right to deletion.